 The drive to Black Isle was through typical Scottish Highlands countryside dotted with sheep and cattle farms with glimpses of the North Sea in the distance.
 It begs you to wonder how a small cheese store could wind up in such a remote location.
 We would soon find out the how and why.

 Cromarty is a small town and as such, it didn’t take us long to locate the Cromarty Cheese House and its friendly owner, Emmy.
 Should a traveler have difficulty finding Emmy’s lovely shop all they need to do is ask a local where the old police station is, for that is where Emmy and her husband Jon live and run their shop.
 Yes, they bought the town’s old police station and after months of painstaking restoration, they had a permanent home and the town’s only cheese store.
-Take that Children of the Stone!

 Being that Emmy is from Holland (Jon is English) there is a very good selection of Dutch cheeses along with many from Scotland.
 There are also shelves full of pastas, oatcakes, crackers and all manner of continental food treats.
 The shop is small but the selection is enough to satisfy any cheese lover searching for regional, or Dutch cheeses.
 Like any good cheesemonger Emmy is more than happy to shave a sample of this or a nibble of that so don’t be shy.